checkedc/checkedc-clang/docs/checkedc/Update-to-latest-LLVM-sources.md

 ## Create updated branches of your baseline branches

-First create remotes to the mirrored Github repos that contain the updates sources for LLVM and clang.
+First create remotes to the mirrored GitHub repos that contain the updated sources for LLVM and clang.
 Go to your LLVM repo and do:

 	git remote add mirror https://github.com/llvm-mirror/llvm